 ‘These are not treated as adverse in credit scoring as the U reflects that no payment was due that month.’

 However, if a payment pause or reduction isn’t a feature, but is instead offered by a lender as a form of help, James says the lender is expected to register an ‘arrangement’ flag.

 ‘This should include the new temporary payment, and the start and end date of the arrangement,’ he says.

 ‘Lenders would then report any monthly payments received to the account in line with the original contract.
 So, for example, if you agreed 50% payments for four months, you’d emerge from the arrangement with two payments in arrears on your credit report, and you’d need to agree with the lender on how you would catch those up.’

 Missed payments will negatively affect your credit score, and prospective lenders will be able to see the help you’ve received for some time to come.
 ‘The flag would remain visible on Experian reports for three years after the arrangement ended,’ says James.
 ‘While not usually a factor in credit scoring, flags are routinely reviewed by lenders during a credit assessment and could have an impact if it’s considered relevant.’

 A payment holiday is a deal between an individual borrower and their lender to pause regular borrowing repayments for a set period of time.

-As the coronavirus pandemic has progressed and the impact on household finances worsened, further interventions have been needed.
+As the coronavirus pandemic has progressed and the effect on household finances has worsened, further interventions have been needed.